The Netherlands is open to 52 countries on the gree-list without testing or quarantine requirements.

 So as of now, outdoor coffee shops, museums, gyms, amusement parks and zoos will remain closed.

-What countries can travel to the Netherlands without COVID-19 test?
+What countries can travel to the Netherlands without COVID-19 test? – current at July 21.

-Safe countries outside the EU/Schengen area
+Safe countries/regions outside the EU/Schengen area

-Safe countries within the EU/Schengen area
+Safe countries/regions within the EU/Schengen area

 Yes.
 All travelers coming from “high risk areas” must quarantine for 10 days.